 The book is an interrogation of good and evil.
 It’s a complicated book, wrought with an eclectic gathering of other philosophers.
 There is, however, a consistency in the book with Auden’s other poetry.
 No word is more his than any other living person’s.

-On the surface, Auden is a public poet.
+On the surface, Auden is a public poet and not overly difficult to enjoy.
 That said, knowing a little about Kierkegaard’s existentialist philosophy will help one swim somewhat better.
 Kierkegaard argued for the suprarationality of faith—or, faith not explained through reason.
 His book Fear and Trembling drew out nuances from the Binding of Isaac, the Biblical story of Abraham going out into the mountains one morning to sacrifice his son, Isaac.
-He sought to get at the grandfather of faith.
-He couldn’t make sense of faith because he could hardly understand Abraham.
+Abraham is the grandfather of faith in our major world religions — Judaism, Islam, Christianity.
+Kierkegaard pursues Abraham in his text, for how can he make sense of faith if he can hardly understand Abraham?

 Auden, following the trajectory of inexpressible faith in Fear and Trembling, tries to understand the moment where the incarnation took place during the nativity.
 He borrows the stories from the Gospels of Matthew and Luke, and modernizes each character to ventriloquize numerous philosophers, theologians, and public figures of the 1930s and 40s.
 Mary speaks, and Joseph, and the wise men.
 King Herod appears, almost in the voice of a war-time Franklin Roosevelt.
 You find thinkers like Kierkegaard and Reinhold Niebuhr—almost verbatim—dictating the language of the poems.
 You find Carl Jung’s four faculties, personified, reciting verse in a surreal dance of pastoral poetry.
 Characters are pushed to a crisis of faith, to believe that an infinite being, a God, could become flesh like them, like someone who suffered.
 They survive on faith—on love—until death.